How to Clean Up Blood Through A 10-Step Procedure

 - Report.
 Your company may require that you fill out an incident report.
 Make sure you do this immediately following any cleanup.

-You can help ensure the safety of those you work with by implementing and communicating this ten-step procedure for cleaning up blood.
-If you have a blood spill beyond your capacity to clean or is the result of a crime, it’s important that you contact a biohazard cleanup company to conduct a thorough cleansing of the area.
+You can help ensure the safety of those you work with by implementing and communicating these blood spill procedures.
+If you have a blood spill beyond your capacity to clean or is the result of a crime, death, or accident, it’s important that you contact a biohazard cleanup company to conduct a thorough cleansing of the area.